 -skip option, or unless you are running

-Ubuntu or give the
+an Ubuntu version before 10 or give the

--debian option.
-It the latter cases, it
+option.
+It the latter cases, it will

 source the startup scripts from the IMOD directory, unless you give the